LePingKYXK/PDB_cleaner/README.md

 ATOM     17 <b>HD12</b> ILE A  16      32.266  22.577  20.509  1.00 12.70           H
 ATOM     18 <b>HD13</b> ILE A  16      33.010  23.114  19.032  1.00 12.55           H
 </pre>
-where "HG12" and so on are left-shifted in the original PDB files, since a blank spece needs to reserve in front fo the "ILE" as the alternate location.
+where "HG12" and the following are one character left-shifted compared with the preceding lines.